 Date Written: May 20, 2020

 The ability to detect misreporting is an important aspect of financial reporting regulation.
-I derive a measure of financial reporting error detection rates using information from SEC comment letter reviews.
-In a sample of 13,429 reviews covering 2005 to 2014, I find the SEC’s Division of Corporate Finance (DCF) identifies an error that results in a restatement in 4.6% of cases, while firms ultimately restate 13.6% of periods under review.
-My measure of SEC error detection rates is the ratio of errors the DCF directly identifies (616 or 4.6%) to total corrected errors (1,829 or 13.6%) to measure error detection rates (33.7%), I document a positive association between detection rates and review team size.
-Using a novel approach to identify examiner characteristics, I show that this association is driven by the number of accountants assigned to the review team.
-I find an economically insignificant association between individual examiner error detection performance and economic or career incentives.
+I derive a measure of SEC error detection rates using information from comment letter reviews.
+Conditional on the SEC issuing a comment letter, I find that the review team detects an error resulting in a restatement in 4.6 percent of cases, while firms eventually restate financial reports for 13.6 percent of periods under review.
+My measure of SEC error detection rates is the ratio of reviews that detect an error to total reviews that could have detected an error.
+I document a positive association between detection rates and review team size.
+Using a novel approach to identify examiner characteristics, I show that this association is driven by the number of accountants on the review team.
+I find an economically insignificant association between individual examiner performance and economic or career incentives.

 Keywords: SEC, comment letter, restatement, enforcement, error detection